ktindiana/fetchsep/README.rst

 >10 MeV exceeds 10 pfu
 >100 MeV exceeds 1 pfu

+If differential fluxes were input into opsep, it will automatically estimate >10 MeV and >100 MeV fluxes from the available energy channels.

-You may add addition event definitions with the --Threshold flag.
+You may add additional event definitions with the --Threshold flag.

     | python bin/opsep --StartDate 2012-05-16 --EndDate 2012-05-22 --Experiment GOES-13 --FluxType integral --Threshold "30,1;50,1" --showplot